yomidev/404-not-found/README.md

 ## Overview

 ![screenshot](https://github.com/yomidev/404-not-found/blob/main/screenshots/screen1.jpg)
- - Desktop view
+ - Mobile view

  ![screenshot](https://github.com/yomidev/404-not-found/blob/main/screenshots/screen2.jpg)
  - Tablet view

  ![screenshot](https://github.com/yomidev/404-not-found/blob/main/screenshots/screen3.jpg)
- -Mobile view
+ - Desktop view

  Doing this project helped me to improve a little when thinking about how to layout a website; however, I still need to improve in that aspect and also to use the mobile first model.